Exabyte-io/documentation/docs/getting-started/content-highlights.md

 [Workflows](../models/simulation-workflows/) define the algorithm used during simulation.
 Each workflow has one or more characteristic properties associated with it.
 Workflows are dependent on simulation engine and model.
 For example, [Density Functional Theory](../models/density-functional-theory/) as implemented in Quantum ESPRESSO and VASP is supported at current.

-More information about specific workflows, including tutorials and input date.
+More information about specific workflows, including tutorials and input date:

 - [electronic band structure](../tutorials/band-structure)
 - [electronic band gap](../tutorials/band-gap)